Patchy cover.

 10th March 2026

 Very patchy cover on our northern border up by the Corrieyairick Pass.
-Poor visibility hampered observations but the snow cover here is much less than over on the south side of Glen Spean, with Crega Meagaidh’s being somewhere in between, cover-wise.
+Poor visibility hampered observations but the snow cover here is much less than over on the south side of Glen Spean, with Creag Meagaidh’s being somewhere in between, cover-wise.

 There’s some persistent snow in the forecast falling down to about 800m overnight and during the day.
 Expecting new weak windslab development on N to E aspects above 900m with some new cornice development over and above it.